RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 - [x] Configure an OpenAPI Specification work environment
 - [x] Migrate the Users' microservice to AWS in smalls Linux Machines
 - [x] Configure Continuous Deployment with AWS CodeDeploy
-- [x] Set up a Fault Tolerant environment for the API, by using at least 3 AZ in a Region/VPC (ELB).
+- [x] Set up a Fault Tolerant environment for the API, by using at least 3 AZ in a Region/VPC (ELB)
 - [x] Integrate CodeDeploy Blue/Green Deployment with Auto-Scaling and Application Load Balancer
 - [ ] Set up Observability in the application at general, using AWS X-Ray, CloudTrail, VPC Flow Logs, and (maybe) ELK Stack.
 - [ ] Provide infrastructure as a service by creating a CloudFormation Stack of all the stuffs